 The project manager will often needs to lead teams who have a different line manager, and come from different parts of the organisation.

 The teams may not have worked together before, and the negotiating and influencing skills mentioned before, will be needed to form the team, and develop them into an effective unit.

 If you need help to get the PMP Exam results you deserve, then CLICK HERE

-David spent 25 years as a senior project manager for US multinationals and now develops a wide range of project-related downloadable video training products under the Primer brand.
+David spent 25 years as a senior project manager for US multinationals and now develops a wide range of project-related video training products under the Primer brand.
 In addition, David runs training seminars across the world, and is a prolific writer on the many topics of project management.
 He currently lives in the Philippines with his wife Jude.